Dimension-free Wasserstein contraction of nonlinear filters: Introduction

-The signal model (\ref{eq:SDE_intro}) also has an important analytical property: it is known that the semigroup of transition operators $(P_{t})_{t\in\mathbb{R}_{+}}$ associated with (\ref{eq:SDE_intro}) preserves log-concavity, meaning that for any log-concave function $f$ and $t>0$, $P_{t}f$ is log-concave, see for example \cite{kolesnikov2001diffusion}.
-Combined with log-concavity of $\theta\mapsto g_{k}(\theta,y_{k})$, the Markov property of $(\theta_{t})_{t\in\mathbb{R}_{+}}$ and the fact that a pointwise product of log-concave functions is log-concave, this implies that $\theta\mapsto\varphi_{j,k}(\theta)\coloneqq\mathbf{E}_{\theta}\left[\prod_{i=j}^{k}g_{i}(\theta_{(i-j)\Delta},y_{i})\right]$ is log-concave.
-Functions of the latter form play an important role in filter stability because they provide the re-weighting of transition probabilities which corresponds to conditioning on observations, and this is where the convex potentials alluded to earlier arise.
+Regarding the first feature, it is known that the transition kernels $(P_{t})_{t\in\mathbb{R}_{+}}$ associated with (\ref{eq:SDE_intro}) preserve log-concavity, meaning that for any log-concave function $f$ and $t>0$, $P_{t}f$ is log-concave, see for example \cite{kolesnikov2001diffusion}.
+If for each $k$ and $y$ the likelihood function $x\mapsto g_{k}(x,y)$ is log-concave, then the Markov property of $(X_{t})_{t\in\mathbb{R}_{+}}$ and the fact that a pointwise product of log-concave functions is log-concave imply that the function $x\mapsto\mathbf{E}_{x}\left[\prod_{i=j}^{k}g_{i}(X_{(i-j)\Delta},y_{i})\right]$ is log-concave for any $y_{j},\ldots,y_{k}$.
+Functions of this form play an important role in filter stability because they provide the re-weighting of transition probabilities which corresponds to conditioning on observations, and this is where the convex potentials alluded to earlier arise.

-It is important to note that log-concavity of $\varphi_{j,k}$ cannot be expected in much greater generality.
+It is important to note that log-concavity of $x\mapsto\mathbf{E}_{x}\left[\prod_{i=j}^{k}g_{i}(X_{(i-j)\Delta},y_{i})\right]$ cannot be expected in much greater generality.
 It was established in \cite{kolesnikov2001diffusion} that among all diffusions of the form:

 with $b(\cdot)$, $\sigma(\cdot)$ satisfying some mild regularity conditions, it is only in the case that $b(\cdot)$ is affine and $\sigma(\cdot)$ is a constant that $P_{t}f$ is log-concave for all log-concave $f$.
 This motivates our focus on signal processes of the form (\ref{eq:SDE_intro}).